Léon Herschtritt: Photographer

 Herschtritt carried out a three-month long mission in Sub-Saharan Africa at the request of the Ministry of Cooperation in 1963.
 He took thousands of photographs on decolonization which were published in the ministry's library, and were exhibited at the Musée de l'Homme before circulating across France and internationally.

 While in Paris, Herschtritt worked as a reporter-photographer for L'Obs, La Vie, and Réalités before becoming a freelance photographer and Paris correspondent for Camera Press agency in London 1964-71 which distributes his photos of Africa to over 50 countries.
 He produced publications on a number of subjects; Israel (1962), Berlin Wall (1963), Women (1960/1974), Gypsies (1966), Lovers of Paris (1960/1965), Politics (1960/1970), Gamins of Paris (1960/1965).

 In 1966, at 30 years of age, he was awarded the Gens d’Images for his books Au hasard des femmes, and on prostitution, La célébration des putains, and was profiled in a television program Chambre Noir hosted by Albert Plécy (founder of Gens d’Images) and Michel Tournier.
 The following year his work was selected for the survey show Tendance de la jeune photographie française at the Bibliothèque Nationale de France.
 He was a member of the Paris photo club Les 30 x 40, where he was also one of the outspoken young guard, and there exhibited his photographs of the demonstrations of May 1968.
 His work appeared in Karl Pawek's 1968 second World Exhibition of Photography, devoted to women, and his solo exhibition was shown at FNAC.
 That year, he was photographer on an advertisement campaign for Olivetti in France, Sweden, Denmark and Belgium.

-His portraits (1960/1970), presented with texts by Hervé Le Goff and Jean-Noël Gurgand, and design by David Laranjeira, include Karen Blissen, Jacques Chirac, Catherine Deneuve, Marguerite Duras, Valéry Giscard d'Estaing, Serge Gainsbourg, Charles de Gaulle, Pierre Mendès-France, Eugène Ionesco, François Mitterrand, Georges Pompidou, Jean-Paul Sartre, Jane Seberg, Mapie de Toulouse-Lautrec.
+His portraits (1960/1970), presented with texts by Hervé Le Goff and Jean-Noël Gurgand, and design by David Laranjeira, include Karen Blissen, Jacques Chirac, Catherine Deneuve, Marguerite Duras, Valéry Giscard d'Estaing, Serge Gainsbourg, Charles de Gaulle, Pierre Mendès-France, Eugène Ionesco, François Mitterrand, Georges Pompidou, Jean-Paul Sartre, Jean Seberg, Mapie de Toulouse-Lautrec.

 In 1969 and 1970, in addition to his photo-reportage, he made films; for British television, a piece on the French presidential elections; co-directing two commercial shorts on Le Mans, and horse racing; directing, with his wife, a short colour documentary on the reunification of Jerusalem; and in 1973, a production for French television La tête de l’homme.